tamdrashtri/tampersonalblog/content/post/first-week-of-work.md

 Deep learning does have very cool applications.
 What I'm interested more instead is reinforcement learning.
 It's just that I don't have enough ability to learn it yet.
 Have to learn basic Python first.
 Then I could think of other things.

 Udacity gives me a tons of resources where I can learn this shit.
 Super expected to learn all these shit.
 From there I can leverage even more.
 Also it will help to find all the problem statement for data analysis in business.
 Once I understand both business and data analysis, I'll be unstoppable.
 The great thing about being a data person is that I can understand how the company works in general, though I might not now what the HR person does, or what other people do specifically.
 Just the data.
 But it's quite enough.

+I feel a need to learn some essential stuff like accounting, finance, what are related to business so I get to know the context of the analysis, knowing what's important to include.
+So I'm trying to fill these gaps I have.
+Even people in the innovation department or sales department has to have a MBA too.

+The environment is friendly, I don't feel too cramped.
+Very pleasant actually.
+The thing is there is so much data cleaning that I feel like doing labor work.
+I start work very early, so I don't know if it's okay to do that.